MCU land, part 4: building an audio toy

 The external memory is a 128 kB SRAM module from Microchip (23LC1024), operated via the Serial Peripheral Interface (SPI) bus.
 I talked about this exact chip and the SPI protocol in an earlier article, so I’ll omit the details here.
 Suffice to say, the communication scheme is exceedingly simple and partly automated by the MCU.

-The lines connecting to the switches sport configurable ~30 kΩ pull-up resistors on the microcontroller die, so there is no need for external biasing; pressing the button simply provides a low-impedance path to the ground and produces a logical zero on the corresponding pin.
+The lines connecting to the switches sport configurable ~30 kΩ pull-up resistors on the microcontroller die, so there is no need for external pull-ups; pressing the button simply provides a low-impedance path to the ground and produces a logical zero on the corresponding pin.

 There is a small analog lowpass RC filter visible on the left and connected to PD7 (AREFV).
 This is because the converters inside the MCU need a stable voltage reference, but the on-die voltage bus fluctuates in response to inrush currents needed to operate the SPI bus.
 Depending on I/O timing, this can produce anything from a subtle hiss to a loud squeal.
 An external, filtered reference signal helps avoid the mess.